planetarium/snack.planetarium.dev/content/posts/2019/08/pycon-sprint-2019/index.eng.md

 Hello, I'm Lee Dogeon, [Libplanet] committer at Planetarium!

-This past August 15th and 16th, our team participated at [Pycon 2019 Sprint] as leader of Project [Libplanet].
-In this article, I'd like to briefly talk about the contributions we received at Pycon Sprint.
+This past August 15th and 16th, our team participated at [PyCon 2019 Sprint] as leader of Project [Libplanet].
+In this article, I'd like to briefly talk about the contributions we received at PyCon Sprint.

 [Pycon 2019 Sprint]: https://www.pycon.kr/program/sprint?lang=en-US